drug-design/course/docs/chapters/molecular-graphics.md

 ### Perspective

-Perspective is a technique in which distant objects are drawn progressively smaller.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/perspective-1e13df2b'><i class='fa fa-play' aria-hidden='true'></i></button>Perspective is a technique in which distant objects are drawn progressively smaller.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_2_5.gif){: loading=lazy }

 ### Stereo

-Whereas real-time manipulations provide a 3D feeling, stereo is critical to maintain that three-dimensional perception.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/stereo-09fd6e27'><i class='fa fa-play' aria-hidden='true'></i></button>Whereas real-time manipulations provide a 3D feeling, stereo is critical to maintain that three-dimensional perception.
 Stereo perception involves presenting a left and right eye view of the molecule to the appropriate eye of the user.
 In this case, dividing the screen into two halves provides stereo and the left and right views are represented and are ready to be mentally superimposed by the user.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer